 Collision in one dimension

 Linear momentum is always observed in collisions.
-Total energy is also conserved:the initial total energy of the colliding particles is equal to the final total energy of the the products.
-This energy may include not only kinetic energy but other forms as well, such as internal energy,energy of deformation,rotational energy, radiant energy,and so on.
+The total energy is also conserved: the initial total energy of the colliding particles is equal to the final total energy of the products.
+This energy may include not only kinetic energy but other forms as well, such as internal energy, the energy of deformation, rotational energy, radiant energy, and so on.

-In another category of collision,which is called inelastic, energy appears in other forms, and the initial final kinetic energies are not equal.
-In some cases Ki > Kf , as, for example,when initial kinetic energy is converted into internal energy of the products,while in other cases Ki > Kf , such as when internal energy stored in the colliding particles is released.
+In another category of the collision, which is called inelastic, energy appears in other forms, and the initial final kinetic energies are not equal.
+In some cases, Ki > Kf , as, for example, when initial kinetic energy is converted into internal energy of the products, while in other cases Ki > Kf , such as when internal energy stored in the colliding particles is released.
 Mechanical energy U +K is not conserved in an inelastic collision.

 Difference between elastic and inelastic collision

-In the forces between the bodies are also conservative,so that no mechanical energy is lost or gained in the collision,the total kinetic energy of the system is the same after the collision as before.
+In the forces between the bodies are also conservative, so that no mechanical energy is lost or gained in the collision, the total kinetic energy of the system is the same after the collision as before.
 Such a collision is called an elastic collision.
 A collision between two marbles or two billiard balls is almost completely elastic.
-When the gliders collide,their springs are momentarily compressed and some of the original kinetic energy is momentarily converted to elastic potential energy.
-Then the gliders bounce apart,the springs expand, and this potential energy is converted back its kinetic energy.
+When the gliders collide, their springs are momentarily compressed and some of the original kinetic energy is momentarily converted to elastic potential energy.
+Then the gliders bounce apart, the springs expand, and this potential energy is converted back to its kinetic energy.